Walter and Andrée de Nottbeck Foundation

 Tvärminne senior research fellows

-The Walter and Andrée de Nottbeck Foundation opens a call for a new category of fellowships for conducting marine research at the Tvärminne Zoological Station, University of Helsinki.
+The Walter and Andrée de Nottbeck Foundation has started a new category of fellowships for marine research at the Tvärminne Zoological Station, University of Helsinki.
 Applications are invited from senior scientists at the adjunct/full professor level to conduct research for a period of up to 6 months at the Station.
-It is anticipated that 2 fellowships will be made available.

 For further information you can contact: